 Like all of the artist's oeuvre, HOW YA LIKE ME NOW turns on fluidity, a perpetual refusal to ossify.
 Some questions occur.
 Does the Persian carpet function as a luxury commodity, an emblem of the artistic achievements of an ancient non-Western culture, or as a placeholder for American anxieties about Islam?
 Do its stitched and gilded crosshair motifs speak of the intertwining of the Muslim faith and African American resistance (several members of the Public Enemy-affiliated militia Security of the First World are also members of the religious movement the Nation of Islam), and how is the meaning of the hiphop group's original logo altered by Johnson's editing out of the silhouetted figure of a black man, seen through a sniper's scope?
-What does it mean to transfer BLIZ-AARD BALL SALE from the cold of Cooper Union's ad hoc outdoor marketplace into the altogether different chill of a commercial or public gallery, and remake its icy white snowballs in a material of African origin-especially knowing that the artist has likened applying shea butter to the skin as "coating oneself in African-ness"?5) How are we to understand Johnson's appropriation of the title How Ya Like Me Now, given Kool Moe Dee's track concerns itself with his belief that fellow New York rapper LL Cool J stole his lyrical style?
-Perhaps most importantly, to who or what is the titular question (How ya like me now?) addressed-to the (still predominantly white) audience for the work of African American artists, to the gatekeepers of this work's history, or to the broader business of artistic influence, reference, and theft?
-Johnson's sculpture is about owning and belonging, fulfilling and confounding expectations, the circulation of cultural capital and the point at which it is banked.
+What does it mean to transfer BLIZ-AARD BALL SALE from the cold of Cooper Union's ad hoc outdoor marketplace into the altogether different chill of a commercial or public gallery, and remake its icy white snowballs in a material of African origin-especially knowing that the artist has likened applying shea butter to the skin as "coating oneself in African-ness"?5) How are we to understand Johnson's appropriation of the title How Ya Like Me Now, given Kool Moe Dee's track concerns itself with his belief that fellow New York rapper LL Cool ]

-RASHID JOHNSON, PREFACE TO A

-TWENTY VOLUME SUICIDE NOTE,

-2011, Persian rug, shea butter balls,

-baok, 4 '/, x 129 '/, x 88 '/," '/

-VORWORT ZUR NOTIZ VOR DEM

-FREITOD IN ZWANZIG BÄNDEN,

-Perserteppich, Sheabutterkugeln, Buch,

-10,5 x 329 x 225 cm.
+RASHID JOHNSON, PREFACE TO A TWENTY VOLUME SUICIDE NOTE.
+2011, Persian rug, shea butter balls, book, 4-1/\ x 129-1/2 x 88-1/\" / VORWORT ZUR NOTIZ VOR DEM FREITOD IN ZWANZIG BĂNDEN, Perserteppich, Sheabutterkugeln, Buch, 10,5 x 329 x 225 cm.